 Exterminating Palmetto Bugs

 Call an exterminator immediately if you spot even a single palmetto bug within your home or see any signs of a palmetto bug infestation.
 Any indication of palmetto bugs is usually an indication of a bigger problem.
 If you see any signs of palmetto bugs in Port Orange, Ormond Beach, New Smyrna Beach or elsewhere in Flagler and Volusia Counties, call Dave’s Pest Control.
-If you don’t live in these parts of Florida, find a certified pest management company in your area.
+If you don’t live in these parts of Florida, find a certified pest control company in your area.